internet-of-plants/blog/_drafts/2015-01-10-samr21-dev-setup-ubuntu.md

         sudo apt-get install gcc-arm-none-eabi=4.9.3.2014q4-0utopic12 {: .wide }

+**Note:** A warning could be displayed that there are conflicting package names with the Debian apt repositories.
+That warning is already taken into consideration here and you can safely proceed by pressing enter.
+{: .alert .alert-info }

-# Building the RIOT example application
+# Building a RIOT example application

-Now that all the requirements are set up, a very basic RIOT-based application can be built and flashed onto the board.
+Now that all the requirements are set up, a RIOT-based application can be built.
 Cloning RIOT (via [github.com/RIOT](https://github.com/RIOT-OS/RIOT)), switching to the directory of the example hello world application and building it is performed by the following script:

     :bash:
     git clone https://github.com/RIOT-OS/RIOT.git &&